-Marisa Pavan, born in Cagliari, Sardinia, as Marisa Luisa Pierangeli on June 19, 1932, was a celebrated screen actress in leading and supporting roles during the 1950s, who made a very successful transition to television in the 1960s; she was also the twin sister of actress Pier Angeli (real name Anna Maria Pierangeli, 1932-1971) and for many years she was married to French-born actor and international screen star Jean-Pierre Aumont (1911-2001).
+Marisa Pavan, born in Cagliari, Sardinia, as Marisa Luisa Pierangeli on June 19, 1932, was a celebrated screen actress in leading and supporting roles during the 1950s, who made a very successful transition to television in the 1960s.
+She was also the twin sister of actress Pier Angeli (real name Anna Maria Pierangeli, 1932-1971), and for many years, she was married to French-born actor and international screen star Jean-Pierre Aumont (1911-2001).
 All three of them made a lasting contribution to the film industry.

 Although she had been out of the spotlight for quite some time by then, there are still all of those magnificent performances which will be out there forever, making her a star in her own right.
-Yet, it was merely a coincidence that she became a screen actress; her sister had played the leading role in “Domani é Troppo Tardi” (1949) and on the strength of this performance, she was offered a 7-year contract at MGM.
+Yet, it was merely a coincidence that she became a screen actress; her sister had played the leading role in “Domani é Troppo Tardi” (1949), and on the strength of this performance, she was offered a seven-year contract at MGM.
 So the Pierangelis left Rome and moved to Los Angeles.

 How did you get involved in film?